Love Medicine: Indigenous humor and survival

 In multiple interviews, Erdrich has commented on the importance of humor as a mechanism for Indigenous survival and resistance.
-She states: "when it's survival humor, you learn to laugh at things […] it's a different way of looking at the world, very different form the stereotype, the stoic, unflinching Indian standing, looking at the sunset."
+She states: "when it's survival humor, you learn to laugh at things […] it's a different way of looking at the world, very different from the stereotype, the stoic, unflinching Indian standing, looking at the sunset."
 William Gleason argues that in Love Medicine, humor works by cropping up at "inappropriate" moments, thereby posing a greater question of belonging.
 Gleason's examples of out-of-place humor include Nector's tragicomic death and Gordie's telling of the Norwegian joke in "The World's Greatest Fisherman," as King is heard physically threatening his spouse outside.
 In light of the historical "unthinkable" perpetrated against Native communities, Gleason quotes from various theorists to point to the regenerative effect of laughter.
 It is Lipsha's comical take on the world that allows him to endure heartache and eventually realize that "belonging was a matter of deciding to."
 According to Gleason, jokes can also take on an explicitly subversive, if not emancipatory, dimension when they invoke Native American mythology.
 He identifies Heyoka, a literally and metaphorically backwards facing contrarian jester, and Nanabhozo, a wisecracking trickster, as two incarnations of pan-Indian characters that thrive on jokes.
 Various characters selectively exhibit different aspects of Heyoka and Nanabhozo in the novel: Lipsha complains of his head being "screwed on backwards," in response to a startling revelation from his grandmother, while Marie employs trickery and dark, aggressive wit to survive in the convent.
 Gleason argues that laughter isn't simply a product of Indigenous longevity in Love Medicine, but rather a key component of it.